 Student parking during the academic year is available in the AAC parking lot on Walnut Street, located immediately behind the main AAC building.
-Students can submit a parking pass request to Jake Brinkmann, the Facilities Administrator for Student Affairs.
+Students can submit a parking pass request to Rick Wolhoy, the Facilities Director.
 For those interested in off-campus parking options, information on such alternatives is available upon request.
 There are a limited number of parking spaces available, so please apply early to help secure your parking space.
 Parking does not carry into the summer or following year.
 You must apply for parking each year.